Junior Coach Selection

 Please complete our online application to be considered for a Junior Coach role with Calgary AA Ringette.
 If you already have an NCCP#, please have it handy to complete your application.

 - Head Coaches can recruit their Junior Coaches based on the specific needs of their team and their team staff.
+Please direct the recruited Junior Coaches to complete the application.

-- The Calgary AA Ringette Junior Coach Program volunteers will work with Head Coaches to encourage assignments that best support the applicants, teams, and the association in general.
+- The AA Ringette Calgary Junior Coach Program volunteers will work with Head Coaches to encourage assignments that best support the applicants, teams, and the association in general.
 For example:

 - Aim to ensure experienced applicants are distributed across teams